chirrag03/OCA-OCP-Java-Concepts/Generics & Collections.md

 myList.add(new Dog()); 			// and it will hold Dogs too myList.add(new Integer(42)); 		// and Integers...
 ```
 **A non-generic collection can hold any kind of object and the compiler won’t stop you.
-This meant it was entirely up to the programmer to be… careful.
-Having no way to guarantee collection type wasn't very programmer-friendly for such a strongly typed language.**
+This meant it was entirely up to the programmer to be… careful.**

 **Since a collection could hold anything, therefore the methods that get objects out of the collection had only one kind of return type—java.lang.Object.**